Benefits of RWPN Membership

 Until 2017, and unlike other professions, Vision Rehabilitation Workers did not have to undertake a compulsory programme of CPD.
 RWPN believed this was not healthy for the profession and did not provide protection and reassurance to the people who receive our services.
 CPD is a vital component in maintaining standards, in developing a pride in the work you do and ensuring your employer values your contribution to their services to blind and partially sighted people.
 In 2017 RWPN launched a formal structure for CPD that is a requirement of membership.
 In doing this, members can evidence that they are not only maintaining their core skills but also that they are committed to developing their practice and being more knowledgeable professionals.
 For more details about the scheme go to "The Profession" tab of this website.

-RWPN sends out a quarterly update to members that includes any relevant policy and practice updates, information on new products or developments of interest and links to any specific work that RWPN has been involved with.
+RWPN sends out information to members on a frequent basis, including policy and practice updates, CPD opportunties, job adverts and information on new products or developments of interest.

 RWPN has set up a number of Special Interest Groups on this website.
 These are open to members only and are intended to be a resource of more detailed information about particular areas of practice, including areas of research, areas of practice that are more complex and ways of posting and sharing what members are up to.
 They make a good resource for CPD too.
 Special interest groups currently open are: Orientation & Mobility, Low Vision, Deafblindness, Learning Disability/Acquired Brain Injury, Children and Dementia.